Roberto de Nobili was born in Rome in 1577. He was the first son of an Italian nobleman who was a general in the papal army.

 Adjustment to new living conditions was not easy, and during his first months in India, Roberto became quite ill.
 Then, early in 1606, he was sent to the Fishery Coast to minister among the Paravas, a large people group of outcastes.

-In his first seven months with the Paravas, Roberto immersed himself in studying their culture and the Tamil language.2 Possibly Roberto de Nobili would have spent his entire missionary career working with these people and thus would have remained on the outer fringes of India's life, but his superior Alberto Laerzio asked him to move to the city of Madurai, five days journey inland.
+In his first seven months with the Paravas, Roberto immersed himself in studying their culture and the Tamil language.2 Possibly, Roberto de Nobili would have spent his entire missionary career working with these people and thus would have remained on the outer fringes of India's life.
+However, his superior Alberto Laerzio asked him to move to Madurai, a city that was a five-day journey inland.

 A mission had been established there in 1594 by a fifty-four-year-old Portuguese Jesuit, Gonçalo Fernandez.
-Though not necessarily by choice, Father Gonçalo worked exclusively with Paravas, who had immigrated to Madurai, and with Portuguese tradespeople.
+Though not necessarily by choice, Father Gonç also worked exclusively with Paravas, who had immigrated to Madurai, and with Portuguese tradespeople.
 The hub of his activity was a missionary compound on the city's outskirts.
 Fernandez said mass in the small mission chapel, heard confessions, directed the school for boys, and oversaw the mission dispensary.
 He had attempted to reach higher-caste people with the gospel and sought to interest the Nayak (the regional king) in Christianity.
-However, these evangelistic efforts among people of caste had been unsuccessful.
+However, these evangelistic efforts among people of caste were unsuccessful.
 In eleven years, the Madurai mission had seen no converts from Hinduism.
-All of the one hundred individuals to whom Father Gonç alo ministered were either Paravas or Portuguese.
+All of the one hundred individuals to whom Father Gonç also ministered were either Paravas or Portuguese.

 Thus, when the missionaries proudly referred to themselves and their converts as "Parangi Christians," they were unwittingly erecting a huge barrier between themselves and the Hindus.